 Many building characteristics can help resist ignition, such as roofing, siding, eaves, vents and decks.
 In the webinar, Daniel takes viewers through the impact of each and discusses the importance of defensible space around a structure.
 Working together with the IBHS, RMS created an industry-leading vulnerability module that accommodates these important mitigation features.

 The sheer volume and range of questions we received during the webinar indicates the industry’s interest in managing this pervasive peril much more effectively.
-If you would like to find out more about the RMS U.S. Wildfire High-Definition (HD) Model, please click here to explore our dedicated microsite, and click here for more on wildfire research by the IBHS.
+If you would like to find out more about the RMS® U.S. Wildfire High-Definition (HD) Model, part of the RMS North America Wildifre HD Models suite, please click here to explore our dedicated microsite, and click here for more on wildfire research by the IBHS.